MikeKuijper/marvin.js/README.md

 Marvin.js is a fully open-source JavaScript neural network library.
 You can use it to create neural network implementations with ease!

 # What is a neural network?
 A neural network aims to achieve Artificial Intelligence (AI) by creating a network of _neurons_.
 Now, what does that mean?
 Basically, a neural network is an imaginary network of layers of _neurons_, nothing more than an object whose output is dependent on the neurons in the previous layer.
 Once it knows its output, it moves on to the next layer and repeats the process.
 This way, we can create incredibly complicated mathematical functions than can, for example, identify hand written digits with a high accuracy.
 ## Note:
 1. The first layer is called the input layer.
 The last is called the output layer.
 2. The input layer is set to the input at the start of the feed.
 3. The output layer is (surprise, surprise) the layer that gets outputted.
-4. Training a network means adjusting the crazy math in order to make the output more like the desired.
+4. Training a network means adjusting the function in order to make the output more like the desired.
 5. The cost of network is a value to reflect how wrong a network is _on average_.

 # Marvin.js?
 You've got to be kidding me!